DallasMorningNews/django-chartwerk/README.md

 `CHARTWERK_SLACK_CHANNEL`

 Name of the Slack channel to post notifications to.
-Defaults to `#chartwerk`.
+Defaults to `"#chartwerk"`.

 `CHARTWERK_SLACK_TOKEN`

-Slack API token here.
+A Slack API token.